Explore13/LGMVIP-Web/README.md

 ## Acknowledgments
 I would like to express my gratitude to `@LetsGrowMore` for providing me with the opportunity to work on this project and gain valuable experience.
 Special thanks to `@LetsGrowMore Community` for their guidance and support throughout the internship.

-Feel free to explore the project and provide any feedback or suggestions.
-I hope you find this To-Do List application useful!